Brnovich v. Democratic National Committee

 Brnovich v.
 Democratic National Committee, 594 U.S. 647 (2021), was a United States Supreme Court case related to voting rights established by the Voting Rights Act of 1965 (VRA), and specifically the applicability of Section 2's general provision barring discrimination against minorities in state and local election laws in the wake of the 2013 Supreme Court decision Shelby County v.
-Holder, which removed the preclearance requirements for election laws for certain states that had been set by Sections 4(b) and 5.
+Holder, which effectively removed the requirement that jurisdictions covered under Section 4(b) get preclearance to change their election procedures.
 Brnovich v.
-Democratic National Committee involves two of Arizona's election policies: one outlawing ballot collection and another banning out-of-precinct voting.
+Democratic National Committee involved two of Arizona's election policies: one outlawing ballot collection and another banning out-of-precinct voting.
 The Supreme Court ruled in a 6–3 decision in July 2021 that neither of Arizona's election policies violated the VRA or had a racially discriminatory purpose.